 Mosaic glass tiles have many advantages in a shower.
 Mosaic tiles are applied in sheets of attached tiles, making them relatively easy for DIYers to install.
 And, as mentioned earlier, glass tiles are relatively easy to maintain in a shower environment.
 Manufacturers offer hundreds, if not thousands, of options for glass mosaics.

-In this example, we see tiles from Arizona Tiles Skylights Gray Stack collection.
-It's a nice, unique glass mosaic that comes in 12" x 12" mesh-bound sheets.Continue to 18 of 20 below.
+In this example, there are tiles from Arizona Tiles Skylights Gray Stack collection.
+It's a nice, unique glass mosaic that comes in 12 x 12-inch mesh-bound sheets.Continue to 18 of 20 below.

 18 of 20

 Here is another shower in which natural stone and human-made substances are mixed.
 Natural limestone field tiles are used, but with decorative listello bands made of resin.
 This can be a great way to control costs in a large shower.
 Finally, a tumbled stone mosaic set at diagonals completes the picture.